igorbarinov/ethereum-nodes-docker/README.md

     docker exec -it eth_gethtest_1 geth --exec 'personal.listAccounts' attach ipc:/root/.ethereum/testnet/geth.ipc
     docker exec -it eth_gethtest_1 geth --exec 'eth.getBalance(eth.coinbase)' attach ipc:/root/.ethereum/testnet/geth.ipc

+# 6. Continuous delivery

+You can fix the version of the nodes in:
+    nano docker-compose.yml > image:ethcore/parity:latest <-- here

+Or when a new version of nodes are available in hub.docker.com

+    docker-compose pull
+    docker-compose up -d  <-- Your containers are at the latest version !

 # help

     docker run -ti ethcore/parity --help